 It’s important to differentiate Sprint Reviews from Sprint Retrospectives.
 While the former focuses on what was achieved and gathering feedback, the latter centers on process improvements and team dynamics.

 Preparation can make or break a Sprint Review Meeting.
 Ensuring that the team is ready involves several steps.
+Holding a dry run or practice session before the actual sprint review can help ensure that everything runs smoothly and all participants are comfortable with their roles during the meeting.

 By following these best practices, you can ensure that the demonstration of completed work is not only informative but also compelling and impactful for stakeholders.